March 20, 2020 9:15 am

 Over time, quarantine came to describe a period of isolation without specific reference to ships nor to a certain number of days.
 For example, Mary Mallon (1869-1938) – an asymptomatic carrier of typhoid fever – spent a total of 23 years of her life in quarantine.

 As quarantine can be said to infract upon the basic human right of freedom of movement, the decision to put an individual under quarantine must be grounded on scientific evidence.
 In February 2020, the WHO recommended that travellers with suspected Covid-19 exposure be put under quarantine.
 Said travellers must be given adequate shelter and food, be treated with dignity and respect, and be provided with appropriate medical treatment.
 The biggest quarantine in human history to date took place in Wuhan at the beginning of 2020 in the midst of the coronavirus outbreak.
 500 million people were put under quarantine.

 According to the European Centre for Disease Prevention and Control (ECDC), as of March 2020, it is mandatory to put all individuals who may have been exposed to Covid-19 under quarantine.
-Specifically, the affected individuals is meant to stay at home.
+Specifically, the affected individual is meant to stay at home.
 The recommended quarantine period is a minimum of 14 days.
 To ensure good mental health, the ECDC furthermore recommends that quarantined individuals make use of social media and technology to stay in touch with their social circle and keep physically active within their homes.